AnantLabs/phreedom/enhancements/AddonModules/import_bank/readme.txt

 2. Go to Admin -> Modules and install the module.
 3. Edit the Admin -> Modules defaults.
 4. You may have to set permission and re-log in.
-5. Make sure the contacts have a extra field with het field bank_account (should be created when you install this module)
+5. Make sure the contacts have a extra field 'bank_account' (should be created when you install this module)

 You may need to costumise the import_bank.xml to match the column naming of you csv file In the xml you find the following example.